echoprotocol/echowiki/technologies/sidechains/whitepaper/sidechains-whitepaper.md

 In order to transfer ERC20 tokens from and to the Echo chain, ERC20 tokens should be registered in Echo network.
 Registration of the Ethereum ERC20 token deploys an ERC20 smart contract in Echo network and informs the sidechain to listen to the events of the connected ERC20 token on the Ethereum side.
 When a token is transferred to a deposit address on the Ethereum chain, a corresponding amount of  related tokens on the Echo side will be transferred to the user's account.

+Every sidechain transaction is tracked and proccessed by one of the committee members with `sidechain_eth_spv_create_operation` contains the transaction details and its merkle proof.
+After that committee member extract info from transaction and send an appropriate operation.

 ### User operations for Ethereum

 Initially, to enter funds, the user needs to receive their “personal” address, transfer of funds to which will always mean freezing of funds on the Ethereum side and issuing the corresponding amount of eETH to the account on Echo side.